Standing Up to POTS Research Grants

 If funding is awarded, payments will be divided into three allotments to be used during the 24 month granting period.

 - Standing Up to POTS® will mail a check within 30 days of receiving official confirmation of Institutional Review Board (or another ethics board) approval for the project AND a signed financial agreement

 - First payment: 50% of total amount granted

 - Second payment: 25% of total amount granted when receive brief budget/receipts showing initial funds have been appropriately spent

 - Third payment: final 25% of the total amount granted when receive brief budget/receipts showing funds have been appropriately spent

-- A grantee may request (in writing, and no later than the report deadline) a continuation of the project for funds not expended.
-Requests for extension should include a report on the project thus far, the reason an extension is being requested, and a plan for the completion of the project.
-The Board will review the request and make its recommendation to continue or discontinue support.
+- A grantee may request a continuation of the project in writing at least one month before termination of the grant, if necessary.
+Requests for extension should include a report on the project thus far, the reason an extension is being requested, and a plan for the completion of the project

-- Account of the results of the research to date
+- Summary of the major results of the research project

 - Financial statement outlining the use of all grant funds

 - Copies of any written work resulting from the grant (e.g., abstracts presented at conferences, journal articles)